MAHAJAN123-sujal/ETH-AVAX-proj1/README.md

 # ETH_AVAX_proj1

-This repository contains a Solidity smart contract named ETH_AVAX_proj1.
-The contract demonstrates a simple token transfer mechanism where the owner of the contract can transfer tokens to other addresses.
+This contract has a transfer mechanism where the owner of the contract can transfer tokens to other addresses and conditions are checked using require, assert and revert funcctions.

 ## Description